 SE in Residence

-Each year, the Wilson Center hosts a Social Enterprise in Residence; our current Social Enterprise in Residence is Latino U College Access.
+Each year, the Wilson Center hosts a Social Enterprise in Residence; our recent Social Enterprise in Residence was Latino U College Access.
 This program connects an innovative social enteprise with the Pace Community, giving the resident organization the opportunity to fully participate in the academic community, and offering our students and faculty a living case study, or a learning laboratory in which to study social enterprise-in-action.
 Past year residents include Impact America, DonorsChoose, Greyston Foundation and Bakery and Stoked Mentoring.